ARM-software/vscode-arm-debugger/README.md

     ![Debug Configuration editor](https://github.com/ARM-software/vscode-arm-debugger/raw/main/docs/images/debug-config-editor-configdb-fvp.png)

 1. Use the visual editor to enter the following details:
     - **Connections** section:
         - **Select Target**: Select the FVP that you want to use (for example, `MPS2_Cortex_M4`), then select a processor (for example, `Cortex-M4`).
 The list of available FVPs depends on the version of Arm Debugger specified in the `vcpkg-configuration.json` file.

     - **Application** section:
         - **Program Files**: Click **Add File** to point to an AXF or ELF file.
 You can add as many files as you need.
 The Arm Debugger extension uses the files in the order in which you added them.
 You can also click **Detect** to use `${command:arm-debugger.getApplicationFile}`.
 This command detects the AXF or ELF file to use or offers a selection of files available if several AXF or ELF files are present in your workspace.
+Alternatively, you can click **Detect All Files** to use `${command:arm-debugger.getApplicationFiles}`.
+This command detects all the AXF or ELF files to use that are present in your workspace.

     - **Debugger** section:
         - **Run Control**: As you have selected an AXF or ELF file in **Program Files**, select **Debug From Entrypoint** or **Debug From Symbol**.
 The debugger can either start from the entry point of the program or run until it reaches a specified symbol (defaults to main) before pausing.

         **Note**: The **Connect Only** option is set by default and does not require you to select a file in **Program Files**.

 1. Save your changes.

     The options you select in the editor are added in the `launch.json` file.<!-- Links to standalone guide to add: For information on more options, see the **Launch ConfigDB configuration for FVPs** options in "Debug configuration options in the visual editor" and "Arm Debugger ConfigDB debug configuration options".-->

 1. To start a debug session:
     - If you are on a Mac, make sure Docker is running.

     - Click **Start debugging** in the top right-hand corner of the **Debug Configuration** visual editor.